Python-by-codemistic/8-weeks-of-python/README.md

 **Hey folks 👋**<br>
 ***This is an initiative to introduce python from beginners level to advance level.
-We will be start 8 weeks of coding from 8th September 2020.
+We organized this python series from 8th September 2020 till 8 weeks from this date.
-You can find list of all the topics on [CodeMistic's website](https://codemistic.in/python.html).***
+You can find list of all the topics of python on [CodeMistic's website](https://codemistic.github.io).***

 **This series will include following features :-**
 -  **Daily MCQ Questions**